rust-lang-cn/book-cn/english/src/ch06-02-match.md

 the `match` keyword followed by an expression, which in this case is the value `coin`.
-This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a Boolean value, but here, it can be any type.
-The type of `coin` in this example is the `Coin` enum that we defined on line 1.
+This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a Boolean value, but here, it can return any type.
+The type of `coin` in this example is the `Coin` enum that we defined on the first line.

 Next are the `match` arms.
 An arm has two parts: a pattern and some code.
 The first arm here has a pattern that is the value `Coin::Penny` and then the `=>`